Why can’t you have it all?

 An easy way to find related terms is to look up related phrases that pop up as you type a search query.

-Alternatively, you could use an SEO tool like LSIGraph to simplify the process.
+Alternatively, you could use search engine optimization tools like LSIGraph to simplify the keyword research process.
 Your goal is not to use them all but to keep them in mind as you write and include the related phrase where it’s relevant.

 Professional B2B Content Writer, Sharon Hurley Hall